 Year 12 to 14 student

-Our careers adviser in mainstream schools can offer extra support if it is needed.
+Our careers advisers in mainstream schools offer extra support if it is needed.
 They can work with our SEND team (Special Educational Needs and/or Disabilities team) to make sure students get any additional help they need.
-Advisers can offer support and advice to people with special educational needs and disabilities to make sure they reach their potential and use their skills and talents.
+Advisers offer support and advice to people with special educational needs and disabilities to make sure they reach their potential and use their skills and talents.

-ALL young people get impartial and independent careers information and advice both individually and with groups of other young people to help them develop their skills and talents fully.
-Where necessary, young people with special needs and disabilities get extra help finding out about and applying for careers and courses, including university, apprenticeships and other post sixth form and college options.
+Young people get impartial and independent careers information and advice both individually and with groups of other young people to help them develop their skills and talents fully.
+Where necessary, young people with special needs and disabilities get extra help finding out about and applying for careers and courses, including university, supported internships, apprenticeships and other post sixth form and college options.
 These Remploy factsheets describe some of the conditions and disabilities that may require simple adjustments or additional support.

-- May attend individual reviews of students who have an education healthcare plan (EHC).
+- may attend individual reviews of students who have an Education, Health and Care plan (EHCp)

 Where appropriate, parents and carers of students considering university after sixth form or college will get a copy of our overview of higher education and applying

-Unifacts for parents and carers - entry 2018 - a guide for parents and carers on university, other HE institutions and applying - publised March 2017
+UniFACTS for parents and carers - entry 2020 - a guide for parents and carers on university, other HE institutions and applying - publised March 2019

 Where appropriate, students get their own copy of one of the following booklets:

-Unifaqs - entry 2018 frequently asked questions about higher education - published March 2017
+UniFAQS - entry 2021 frequently asked questions about higher education - published March 2020

-Unifaqs - entry 2017 - frequently asked questions about higher education - Updated August/September 2016
+UniFAQS - entry 2020 frequently asked questions about higher education - published March 2019

 Get in touch with your nearest centre: